Hellō

 Foundations are typically governed by a board of directors that are chosen by the existing board and/or donors.
 We think it is critical that our stakeholders have a direct voice in who represents them.

 We could not devise a mechanism for developers to be democratically represented.
 We use the developer term to represent the entity that is incorporating Hellō into their applications and web sites.
 Unlike user and corporate members which have the same type of entity (a human or a corporate entity), the developer can range from a single person to a trillion-dollar organization.
-As the developer is the customer, we concluded that developers interests are adequately represented, and that the governance model prevents rent seeking.
+As the developer is the customer, we concluded that developers interests are adequately represented.

 They are people that “use” a Hellō Wallet.
 While there are some negative connotations to the term “user”, the term is well understood to mean the person interacting with software.